 Out and about exploring the gardens?
 Refuel at this handy kiosk offering sandwiches and paninis, ice creams and crêpes.
 You'll find it in the Bassin du Bosquet de Dauphin, just off the central Allée Royale.

 Legendary Parisian patisserie Angelina is renowned for its luxurious hot chocolate, best accompanied by one of its signature Mont-Blanc pastries.
-Fittingly for somewhere to eat cake, you'll find them on Marie-Antoinette’s Estate.

 The National Equestrian Academy performs in the Great Stables.
 Watch skills such as fencing, singing and kyudo as part of beautifully choreographed group dressage displays.